-In July 2011, China and ASEAN adopted a preliminary set of principles for implementing the DOC.
 U.S. officials since 2010 have encouraged ASEAN and China to develop the follow-on binding Code of Conduct (COC) mentioned in the final quoted paragraph above.
 China and ASEAN have conducted negotiations on the follow-on COC, but China has not yet agreed with the ASEAN member states on a final text.
-An August 5, 2013, press report states that "China is in no rush to sign a proposed agreement on maritime rules with Southeast Asia governing behavior in the disputed South China Sea, and countries should not have unrealistic expectations, the Chinese foreign minister said on Monday [August 5]."
-62
+On March 8, 2017, China announced that the first draft of a "framework" for the COC had been completed, and that "China and ASEAN countries feel satisfied with this."51 Some observers have argued that China has dragged out the negotiations on the COC as part of a "talk and take strategy," meaning a strategy in which China engages in (or draws out) negotiations while taking actions to gain control of contested areas.